casangi/casadocs/docs/tasks/task_imbaseline.rst

 Example
    **Example 1**

-   This is one of the simplest examples fitting the baseline using the sinusoidal function and subtracting.
+   This is one of the simplest examples fitting baselines using the sinusoidal function and subtracting.
 No smoothing processes are applied.
    ::

       imbaseline(imagename='my_image.im',